cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 **Directions:**

-1. To garnish: Sweep over the edge of the glas with a lime wedge, then wallow the edge in a plate of cane sugar
+1. To garnish: Sweep over the edge of the glass with a lime wedge, then wallow the edge in a plate of cane sugar
 2. Dice the lime and fill it in the glass together with the sugar
-3. Squash them with a wooden pestle
+3. Squash the ingredients in the glass with a wooden pestle
-4. Fill the glas with crushed ice
+4. Fill the glass with crushed ice
 5. Add the rum
 6. Carefully add the carbonated mate-extract (might foam over!)
 7. Carefully stir it a bit
 8. Garnish with a straw and a lime slice

 **Note:** [Club-Mate](http://en.wikipedia.org/wiki/Club-Mate) is currently distributed to 40 countries.
-If yours not in the list, there are many alternatives, and you can even brew it yourself.
+If yours is not in the list, there are many alternatives, and you can even brew it yourself.
 All you need is 4 tsp. mate leaves, 4 tsp. cane sugar, half a lemon and a water carbonator: